imperialite/BasahaCorpus-HierarchicalCrosslingualARA/README.md

-# basaha-hierarchical-crosslinual-ara
+# BasahaCorpus: An Expanded Linguistic Resource for Readability Assessment in Central Philippine Languages
-This repository contains the code and data for BasahaCorpus paper accepted for EMNLP 2023.
+This repository contains the code and data for the BasahaCorpus paper accepted for EMNLP 2023.